rutrum/convert-case/README.md

     * `ccase!(snake, "string")` is equivalent to `"string".to_case(Case::Snake)`
     * `ccase!(kebab -> snake, "string")` is equivalent to `"string".from_case(Case::Kebab).to_case(Case::Snake)`
 * While not intended to be used directly, the new `case!` macro returns a `Case` variant from the snake case version of the variant.
 For instance, `case!(snake)` is substituted for `Case::Snake` and `case!(upper_flat)` for `Case::UpperFlat`.
-* `Casing::is_case` has a different implementation that less sensitive to digits
-    * before, something like `1CAPS` would have not been considered `Case::Upper`, but now does, which aligns more with expectations

 Other breaking changes:
 * Leading, trailing, and duplicate delimiters are no longer removed and are returned as is.